-SARAH FEINER (M.S., in progress): Long term survival of microorganisms and DNA in modern and ancient gypsum.
+SARAH FEINER (M.S., 2013): Long term survival of microorganisms and DNA in modern and ancient gypsum.

 EMMA McNULTY (Ph.D, in progress): Paleoclimate record from the Lake Magadi core, Kenya.

-LAUREN DOLGINKO (M.S., in progress): Hydrothermal/Volcanogenic Activity Recorded in the chemical composition of fluid inclusions in halite, Searles Lake and Bristol Dry Lake, California.
+LAUREN DOLGINKO (M.S., 2013): Hydrothermal/Volcanogenic Activity Recorded in the chemical composition of fluid inclusions in halite, Searles Lake and Bristol Dry Lake, California.

 MICHAEL N. TIMOFEEFF (Post Doctoral Fellow, 2003-2013): Chemistry of ancient seawater, long-term preservation of prokaryotes in fluid inclusions, dating of fluid inclusions using Rb-Sr systematics